y-mehta/y-mehta/README.md

 ## Hi there 👋

+- I’m a senior security engineer with a strong development mindset, focused on creating solutions that automate security processes and integrate seamlessly into development workflows.
+Over the years, I’ve had the chance to contribute to everything from securing infrastructure and web applications to developing tools that make security easier for developers.

 <!--
 **y-mehta/y-mehta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.